 The project will be supervised by Dr Patrick Gleeson, School of the Natural and Built Environment and further details can be obtained thorugh him.
 Candidates should have a degree (minimum 2.1) and postgraduate qualification in archaeology or a cognate discipline.
 A background or experience gained in commercial sector using geo-spatial or statistical techniques is desirable but not essential.

-Deadline for applications is 17 February 2017.
-To be eligible for consideration for a DEL studentship (including a stipend of £14,296 and home /EU fees) candidate must have been ordinarily resident in the UK for 3 years (with no restrictions).
+The successful candidate will be funded through a DfE studentship (including (2018-19 rate) a stipend of £14,777 and Home/EU fees), the candidate must have been ordinarily resident in the UK for 3 years (with no restrictions).
 EU residents may be eligible for studentship covering fees-only.
-Further details at:

 To apply, please complete an application form on the Queen’s University Postgraduate Applications Portal.